microsoft/promptflow/examples/tutorials/quick-start/tune-your-prompt.md

 ......
 ```

-You can see the run details by:
+To see the run details, run the following command:
 ```sh
 pf run show-details -n base_run
 ```

 Then, run a specific flow for **evaluation** to calculate the accuracy of the answers based on previous run:

+Next, run an **evaluation flow** to calculate the accuracy of the answers based on the previous run:

-> Click to [download the evaluation flow](./src/eval_accuracy.zip), then put it under the pf-test folder.
+> Click to [download the evaluation flow](./src/eval_accuracy.zip), unzip it, then put the flow folder in the pf-test folder.

 ```sh
 pf run create --flow eval_accuracy --data test_data.jsonl --column-mapping groundtruth='${data.answer}' prediction='${run.outputs.answer}' --run base_run --name eval_run --stream